cmungall/shoge/README.txt

   anterioposterior *--> @posterior.
 ==

-Save this as "limbs.shg".
+Save this as "limbs_simple.shg".
 Then generate phrases (on command line):

 ==
   $ shoge  --grammar limbs --generate-phrases limb_segment